bchavezgd/bchavezgd.github.io/_posts/2015-02-21-illustrator-v-photoshop.md

 ---
 layout: post
-title: "Illustrator is better than Photoshop for mocking up websites."
+title: "Why I think Illustrator is better than Photoshop for mocking up websites."
 date: 2015-02-21
-category: contributions
+category: opinion
 tags: photoshop, rants, opinions
 image:

 ---

-Illustrator is better than Photoshop for mocking up websites.
-===

 Designers all have their own choices when it comes to tools of choice, the only thing really constant is the fact Photoshop has been used for almost anything that involved graphics or images. its like the Swiss Army Knife.
 We should rethink that, maybe we (as designers) should think of things like Photoshop as a single tool, instead of a tool box.
 From what I can tell, Photoshop is still the first tool many designers go to for mocking up a website.
 I think that this can be improved on.
 I believe that Illustrator is better for several reasons.
 I know this will be a very subjective article, but I hope that people will read the article and try it out before dismissing the idea.

-Please note through out most of this article I refer to CS6 unless otherwise specified.
+*Please note through out most of this article I refer to CS6 unless otherwise specified.*

 ## Lets start with the Pros: